mhcoen/mcp-relay/README.md

 ```
 [In Desktop]
-You:     Send this error to Code: "TypeError: cannot unpack non-iterable NoneType"
+You:     Send my last error message to Code.
 Desktop: [sends via relay]

 [notification pops up in Code's terminal]